 The Details: The Mekong Delta has many small towns where tourists can visit to get a feel for the region.
 Some are closer to Ho Chi Minh City than others, while some offer more of an authentic experience than others.
 For instance, Cai Be is one of the locations where you can do most of the Mekong Delta activities and is considerably less touristy than My Tho or Can Tho.
 If you take a tour to the Delta, they will arrange a bus or car transport for you.
 The best way to explore this area is through a tour so that you can experience all the unique activities there, and you can easily do many of the activities in one day.
 The drive from Ho Chi Minh City to the general delta region will be around 1.5 to 2 hours.
 Take a look at our recommended unique tour companies that will take you out to the Mekong Delta.

-Details: Can Gio island can be done as a tour, but it is fairly straightforward so it can be easily visited on your own, as long as you are comfortable with the idea of public transportation in Vietnam.
+Details: Can Gio island is one of the best single day travel ideas from Ho Chi Minh City, but it is fairly straightforward so it can be easily visited on your own, as long as you are comfortable with the idea of public transportation in Vietnam.
 To get there by public transportation, you need to take bus #20 at the Ben Thanh bus station (in front of Ben Thanh Market) to Nha Be district.
 After about 45-50 minutes, you will arrive at the Binh Khanh ferry terminal.
 This ferry ride across the Nha Be river will bring you to Can Gio district.
 From there, in order to enter Monkey Island and the mangrove forest, you need to take bus #90 to Can Thanh.
 The bus will pass mangrove forests on both sides and you will need to get down at Lam Vien Can Gio.
 This is the entrance for the main attractions.
 The entrance fee is 30-35,000 VND per person.
 In order to visit the guerilla base, you can take a canoe ride which goes down the mangrove forest canals and takes about 10 minutes.
 It will cost around 500,000-600,000 VND for 6 people.

 Throughout the Vietnam-American War, the Viet Cong built an enormous network of tunnels that were used as meeting points, hiding places, supply routes and more.
 The Viet Cong (north Vietnamese fighters) often spent many days or weeks at a time in the tunnels, speaking to their sheer strength and will power.
 Not only were the tunnels elaborate, but the traps and unique weapons that they used in conjunction with the tunnels were astoundingly innovative.
 Ultimately, their ability to use the tunnels as a means to house troops and move supplies greatly contributed to the eventual withdrawal of American troops.